1syo/dbname/README.md

-# DbnameGenerator
+# Dbname

-generates string from application name, Rails.env or current branch name, for use as the database name.
+generates string from application name, env[:symbol] or current branch name, for use as the database name.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'dbname_generator', git: "git://github.com/1syo/dbname_generator.git"
+    gem 'dbname', git: "git://github.com/1syo/dbname.git"

 And then execute: